As a team of passionate self-service advocates, we’re surprised that most people don’t see technical writing and content strategy in a similar light.

-It’s as if the need for smart, organized content ends when a prospect becomes a customer.
-Sure, content strategy exists to convert and sell.
-But it takes really strong, well-written documentation to build and retain customers.
+It’s as if people believe that the need for smart, organized content ends when a prospect becomes a customer.
+Sure, content strategy exists to convert and sell, but it takes strong, well-written documentation to build and retain customers.
 One communicates a world of possibilities and the other helps the customer realize them.

+To answer this question, let’s look at a brand that’s managing their strategy the right way.
 Campaign Monitor, an email campaign platform, treats technical writing as a natural extension of their brand and product.
-This job description (they’re hiring!) shows the care and planning that goes into their support content strategy.
+This job description shows the care and planning that goes into their support content strategy.

 Campaign Monitor’s ideal technical writer

 “You are a perpetual learner with a passion for technology and user experience.
 You know how to ask intelligent questions and interpret the answers.
 Maybe you’ve been accused of nitpicking—how things work, how a restaurant menu is punctuated, how the TV guide is formatted—but it’s only because of your meticulous attention to detail and obsession with continuous improvement.

 At work, you use these strengths to identify content and process improvement opportunities that will make life easier for everyone on the team and impress the socks off of customers.

 You’re also motivated to work independently, enthusiastic about co-authoring docs and willing to roll up your sleeves and do whatever’s necessary to meet team goals.”